Disclaimer: Affiliate links help us produce good content. Learn more.

 As the product itself is available in a multitude of languages, so is the support.
 There’s live chat in French, German, Swedish, and so on.

-BullGuard VPN has three subscription models with payment every one, two, and three years:
+BullGuard VPN has three subscription models:

 Our regular readers might recognize these as being pretty much the industry average and, for the services offered, more than reasonable.